 Breastfeeding Champions offer support and encouragement to breastfeeding women and their families to promote, protect and sustain breastfeeding in their local area.
 They provide factual, evidence-based information which enables mothers and families to make a fully informed choice about how they would like to feed their babies.

-Volunteer opportunities across Somerset.
+There are volunteer opportunities across Somerset.
 Find out - email email@example.com

 Duke of Edinburgh’s Award Team Volunteers

 By giving a little of your free time you’ll be able to help make a real difference to young people’s lives.
 Our DofE team needs people like you who can inspire young people to take part, encourage them to complete their programme and celebrate with them when they achieve an Award.